 5. “Just Before The War with The Eskimos”

 “Just Before The War with The Eskimos” was also published in The New Yorker and later in Nine Stories.
-It will appeal to those who found Holden Caulfiled’s perspective on the world to be relatable.
-Salinger taps into themes of alienation and redemption, while making use of the American post-WWII landscape as his setting.
+It will appeal to those who found Holden Caulfield’s perspective on the world to be relatable.
+Salinger taps into themes of alienation and redemption while making use of the American post-WWII landscape as his setting.
 The story focuses on a few young people and is filled with symbols of religion.

 6. “Uncle Wiggily in Connecticut”

 This short story was originally published in the March 20, 1948 in The New Yorker.
 In it, the main character pines for a relationship with Walt Glass, one of the many Glass family members.
-Despite Eloise’s best attempts to come to terms with her marraige, she can’t shake off Walt’s death.
+Despite Eloise’s best attempts to come to terms with her marriage, she can’t shake off Walt’s death.
 Salinger wrote this story while in Stamford, Connecticut.
 It is one of many that delves into the lives of upper-class Americans in the post-WWII period.
 Eloise, as are other characters in Salinger’s stories, is forced to see herself clearly for the first time.